A Major U.S. Spy Law Just Lapsed, But Your VPN Traffic Still Isn't Safe From It

 Bottom line

-FISA Section 702 expires June 12, but the Senate has not yet voted.
-Senators are asking publicly whether the VPNs Americans use for privacy are being turned against them by a surveillance law written before that technology existed, and the government hasn’t answered.
+FISA Section 702 expired on June 12, 2026, but the surveillance it authorized continues under a court order that runs through March 2027.
+Senators have asked publicly whether the VPNs Americans use for privacy are being turned against them by a surveillance law written before that technology existed, and the government still hasn’t answered.

-Whatever Congress decides before the deadline, the underlying exposure doesn't disappear.
+Whatever Congress decides next, the underlying exposure doesn't disappear.
 The more your data sits with U.S. providers, the more exposure you carry under Section 702.
 A VPN alone won't close that gap.

 Learn More